heroku-reference-apps/heroku-applink-pattern-org-action-nodejs/README.md

 Consult the more in-depth Heroku and Agentforce Tutorial [here](https://github.com/heroku-examples/heroku-agentforce-tutorial).

 ## Technical Information
+- The `api.js` file contains OpenAPI schemea extensions that tie the deployed operation to the speciic connected app and permission set names specified when running the `salesforce:publish` command shown above.
 - The pricing engine logic is implemented in the `pricingEngine.js` source file, under the `src/server/services` directory.
 It demonstrates how to query and insert records into Salesforce.
 - The `api-docs.yaml` file is automatically generated by Fastify's OpenAPI plugin.
 You can access the latest version at `http://localhost:8080/docs/yaml` when running locally.
 - This Node.js implementation uses synchronous invocation through the AppLink SDK.